intel/e2eAIOK/AIDK/TransferLearningKit/readme.md

     The new generated model act the same role as original model, and both can replace each other.

-    **Notice**: There would exist a conflict if we provide a composed dataset and an original model.
-We need to prevent this as follows:
-    ```
-    model = make_transferrable(model,adapter,distiller,...)
-    if (not isinstance(model,TransferrableModel)) and (isinstance(train_dataset,ComposedDataset)):
-        raise RuntimeError("ComposedDataset can not be used in original model")
-    if (isinstance(model,TransferrableModel)) \
-            and model.transfer_strategy in (TransferStrategy.OnlyDistillationStrategy,TransferStrategy.DistillationAndAdaptionStrategy)\
-            and (not isinstance(train_dataset,ComposedDataset)):
-        raise RuntimeError("TransferrableModel with distillation strategy must use ComposedDataset")
-    ```
-4. If we need to logging the training loss or training metrics, we suggest to distinguish the new model and the original model, because maybe we want to log more details about transfer learning:
+2. If we need to logging the training loss or training metrics, we suggest to distinguish the new model and the original model, because maybe we want to log more details about transfer learning:
   ```
   for (cur_step,(data, label)) in enumerate(train_dataloader):
      ...